MaxiTrien/ml-crystal-phase-prediction/README.md

 # crystal-phase-prediction

-> Prediction of crystal phase with clusteranalysis and supervised learning.
+> Prediction of crystal phase from DFT data with cluster analysis and supervised learning methods.

 ## Content: